Medieval Roman law

 Medieval Roman law is the continuation and development of ancient Roman law that developed in the European Late Middle Ages.
 Based on the ancient text of Roman law, Corpus iuris civilis, it added many new concepts, and formed the basis of the later civil law systems that prevail in the vast majority of countries.

 Rediscovery of ancient Roman law

-Although some legal systems in southern Europe in the Early Middle Ages, such as the Visigothic Code, retained some features of ancient Roman law, the main texts of Roman law were little known until the rediscovery of the Digest in Italy in the late 11th century.
+Although some legal systems in western Europe in the Early Middle Ages, such as the Visigothic Code, retained some features of ancient Roman law, the main texts of Roman law were little known, except in the Byzantine Empire, where its Roman legal system, based on Justinian's Code, prevailed and was occasionally updated.
+That changed when the Digest was rediscovered in late 11th century Italy.
 It was soon apparent that the Digest was a massive intellectual achievement and that the assimilation of its contents would require much time and study.
-The first European university, the University of Bologna, was set up in large part with the aim of studying it.
+The first western European university, the University of Bologna, was set up in large part with the aim of studying it.